yonkov/ever-universe-websites/ever_co/themes/ever/README.md

 ### Plugins

-The website uses the following plugins:
+The theme is compatible with the following plugins:

 * Contact Form 7 - The most popular and acknowledged free plugin for creating contact forms.
 To edit an existing contact form on the website, go to `dashboard->contact->contact forms` and click on the form you want to edit.
 It is fairly easy to use, however, if you need further assistance, they provide an awesome [documentation](https://contactform7.com/docs/) that you can always refer to.